wneessen/go-moonphase/README.md

 ## Acknowledgments

+This package is a fork of [janczer/goMoonPhase](https://github.com/janczer/goMoonPhase).
+The only difference is that it has been converted to be a Go mod module.

-This package's code and documentation are very closely derived [php-moon-phase](https://github.com/solarissmoke/php-moon-phase)
+The original package's code and documentation are very closely derived [php-moon-phase](https://github.com/solarissmoke/php-moon-phase)
 PHP class for calculating the phase of the Moon created by Samir Shah.